omar-oahmad/nodemcu-nodejs/README.md

 Frontend & backend services are dockerized and run in docker containers.

-User authentication has been implemented using JSON Web Tokens between the frontend and backend (using middleware).
+User authentication has been implemented using JSON Web Tokens between the frontend and backend as middleware.